rsingh0706/Docker/Docker_volume/README.md

 docker volume prune
 ```

-7. In Docker, volumes are used to persist data generated or used by containers.
+7. Docker, volumes are used to persist data generated or used by containers.
 They provide a way to store data outside the container's filesystem, ensuring that the data is not lost when a container is removed or recreated.
 Volumes are managed by Docker, making it easier to back up, share, and migrate data.

 ```bash
 docker run -d -v /host/path:/container/path image_name